lepeuvedic/CarND-Behavioral-Cloning-P3/writeup_report.md

 ---

-###Files Submitted & Code Quality
+### Files Submitted & Code Quality

-####1.
-Submission includes all required files and can be used to run the simulator in autonomous mode
+#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* model.py containing the script to create and train the model
+* `model.py` containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* `drive.py` for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* `model.h5` containing a trained convolution neural network
-* writeup_report.md summarizing the results
+* `writeup_report.md` summarizing the results
-* env.sh sets up the environment for correct execution of the model
+* `env.sh` sets up the environment to use Keras with Theano (required for the correct execution of the model)

 model.py and model.h5 are entirely original code. drive.py includes some modifications which match the image preprocessing done for training.

-####2.
-Submission includes functional code
+#### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 source env.sh